 Last admission at 4.30pm

 The Changi Chapel and Museum tells the story of the prisoners of war and civilians interned in Changi prison camp during the Japanese Occupation.
-Managed by the National Museum of Singapore, the Changi Museum was revamped and reopened in May 2021.
-The revamped museum features new content and artefacts, including stories and personal objects collected from families of former internees, presented in an intimate and engaging format.
+The museum features content and artefacts, including stories and personal objects collected from families of former internees, presented in an intimate and engaging format.
 The museum’s narrative is centred on remembrance and reflection, encouraging visitors to contemplate both the hardships that the internees underwent, as well as their courage and resilience in the face of difficulties.

 Last admission at 5pm.